 Activities include a zombie dance show, a haunted hotel, fun rides, and even a pantomime theater ideal for the event's younger attendees.
 You'll find traditional fall foods at the concession stands like dishes made with game, mushrooms, and pumpkin.

-The activities at Tivoli Gardens run from October 11 to November 3, 2019, so if you happen to be visiting at that time take full advantage of this amazing opportunity to celebrate Halloween in true Copenhagen fashion.
+The activities at Tivoli Gardens run from mid-October to early November, so if you happen to be visiting at that time take full advantage of this amazing opportunity to celebrate Halloween in true Copenhagen fashion.

 Here you will find a historical market recreated to look like the markets of the 18th century, international circus performers, and old-fashioned treats.
 You can also learn about early cooking methods and honey-making as well as participate in a craft day.